Catchpoint

-Catchpoint was a British physical game show that aired on BBC One from 23 March 2019 to 25 June 2022.
+Catchpoint was a British game show that aired on BBC One from 23 March 2019 to 25 June 2022.
 Hosted by Paddy McGuinness, the show combined general knowledge questions with physical challenges, offering a unique twist on traditional quiz formats.

 Format

 The game was set in a studio featuring ten large LED screens arranged along the back wall, each displaying potential answers to questions.
 Suspended above these screens were trapdoors containing balls.
 When a contestant selected an answer, the corresponding trapdoor would open, releasing a ball.
 To win money, contestants had to catch the ball that fell from the correct answer's trapdoor.